 Many of these drugs act upon Serotonin or 5-hydroxytryptamine (5-HT) which is a neurotransmitter.
 It is found in the gastrointestinal tract, in blood cells (platelets) and in the brain and spinal cord (central nervous system).
 It is known to affect the feel of well-being and happiness and can affect mood, appetite and sleep.
 Serotonin has an effect on memory and learning.
 Serotonin is a neurotransmitter that affects the brain and plays a role in aggression, pain, sleep, appetite, anxiety, depression, migraine, and vomiting.
 Several different classes of psychiatric drugs like anti-depressants, anti-psychotics, anti-anxiety drugs, anti- migraine drugs and psychedelic drugs affect the level of this neurotransmitter inside the neuro-synapses of the brain.
 SSRIs act on the brain to raise levels of the neurotransmitter serotonin without raising the levels of norepinephrine.
 This was thought to be a benefit in treatment of depression, and later anxiety, panic, social phobia, obsessive- compulsive disorder (OCD) , and many other conditions.

-However when considering risk vs benefit of these drugs, reasearch has shown that these SSRI drugs do not produce clinically significant improvements in depression in patients who initially show moderate or even severe depression.
+However when considering risk vs benefit of these drugs, research has shown that these SSRI drugs do not produce clinically significant improvements in depression in patients who initially show moderate or even severe depression.
 They show statistically significant but clinically minor effects only in the most severely depressed patients.

 Drugs such as tricyclic antidepressants (TCA’s) and selective serotonin reuptake inhibitors (SSRIs) inhibit the reuptake of serotonin, making it stay in the synapse longer.
 The benefits derived by these drugs may decrease in selected patients after a long-term treatment.
 Serotonin syndrome is a medical consequence of these kinds of psychiatric drugs.
 Serotonin syndrome which can also be called serotonin toxicity is really a poisoning and is the predictable consequence of excess serotonin activity in the brain and elsewhere in the body which can be caused by therapeutic use of these medications.
 No laboratory tests can currently confirm the diagnosis and it is usually diagnosed base on the patient’s symptoms and clinical history.
 Serotonin syndrome may be mistaken for a viral illness, anxiety, neurological disorder, various kinds of poisonings, or a worsening psychiatric condition.
 The Serotonin syndrome presents characteristic clinical signs but can be mistaken for the more dangerous and life threatening neuroleptic malignant syndrome.
 This presents as twitching, tremors, rigidity, fever, confusion, or agitation.